govbyideas/gbi/README.md

 - or the issue owner (or a group of persons) decides to fork this repository and create their own version of this document.
 I will then add below a pointer to this fork with a description that characterize the reason of the fork,
-- or the issue will be closed because after discussion the proposal does finally matches its place in the seed document and the author's issue either changed his mind or has not the will to develop his point of view.
+- or the issue will be closed because after discussion the proposal does finally not matches its place in the seed document and the author's issue either changed his mind or has not the will to develop his point of view.

 Such forks may well evolve and be much more elaborated than this original seed document.
 This is in fact